 If I am a consumer, how do I file a complaint about a nursing home, or another health care facility?

-The Division of Health Care Quality is a regulatory agency required to identify and address abuse, neglect, misappropriation, mistreatment or quality of care issues.
+The Division of Health Care Facility Licensure and Certification is a regulatory agency required to identify and address abuse, neglect, misappropriation, mistreatment or quality of care issues.
 In order for us to help you in the most effective and timely way please read the following guidelines before submitting your complaint.

 Our agency’s role is to ensure facilities meet regulatory standards and to review all cases of harm, where they do not.
 It is outside our authority to act as healthcare advocates for individuals or their families or to resolve general healthcare complaints where there is no regulatory failure.
 See below for alternative sources of support.